Ecotourism Travel in Spain

-The awe inspiring 5 star Puebloastur Eco Resort Wellness located in Asturias, northern Spain.
-The resort is the perfect place to relax and get pampered in one of the countries most picturesque and natural settings.
+The awe-inspiring 5-star Puebloastur Eco-Resort Wellness located in Asturias, northern Spain.
+The resort is the perfect place to relax and get pampered in one of the country's most picturesque and natural settings.

 Barcelona boasts the eco-friendly Hostel Urbany.
 Which has rainwater collectors and also reuses around 50% of guest wastewater.
 The facade of the hotel is also noise-absorbing to help create an oasis of calm.

 Transportation can always be a bit trickier when it comes to environmental sustainability.
 But its certainly not impossible to greatly reduce your carbon footprint whilst on holiday in Spain.